 Android Studio was announced on May 16, 2013, at the Google I/O conference.
 It was in early access preview stage starting from version 0.1 in May 2013, then entered beta stage starting from version 0.8 which was released in June 2014.
 The first stable build was released in December 2014, starting from version 1.0.

-This minor release improves stability and performance, and fixes various bugs, such as the following:
+This minor release improves stability and performance, and includes fixes for the following issues:

 - Issue #122464849: DataBinding – Layout “class” attribute in “data” tag throws error

 - Issue #122936785: Databinding does not work with com.android.tools.build:gradle:3.4.0-beta01

 - Issue #129362492: Studio 3.4 RC2 appears to ignore Java compatibility level for non-debug build variants, will not deploy app

 - Issue #129730297: Java 8 methods of java.lang.Long and java.lang.Character are not desugared by D8

 - Issue #129901036: NPE on workaroundExceptionTargetingLoopHeaderBug

 - Issue #128579793: Cannot resolve symbol problem in XML in AS 3.4 RC 1